Gunn

 The level of residential development activity in Gunn is very low in comparison to the average area assessed nationally by AreaSearch

-Gunn has had no new homes approved over the past five-year period.
+Gunn has had no new homes approved over the period from 2016 to present.
 This indicates a fully developed suburb with limited opportunities for new construction.
-The absence of new supply generally supports demand for established properties, potentially contributing to price stability.
+The absence of new supply generally supports demand for established properties and contributes to price stability in Gunn compared to Greater Darwin, which has significantly more development activity.

-Compared to Greater Darwin, Gunn has significantly less development activity, reflecting its established nature and suggesting potential planning limitations when measured against national averages.
+This constrained new construction reinforces demand and pricing for existing homes in Gunn, reflecting its established nature and suggesting potential planning limitations when measured against the national average.

 Frequently Asked Questions - Development